 The General Delegated Authority will be specific as to the dollar amount for specific types of goods and services in three general categories: (i) goods, (ii) services, and (iii) Information Technology (IT) goods and services.

-Client services contracts must be within an agency’s General Delegated Authority dollar amount limit for services.
+Client services contracts are services provided directly to agency clients including, but not limited to, medical and dental services, employment and training programs, residential care, and subsidized housing”.
+RCW 39.26.010: Definitions: Clients Services contracts must be within an agency’s General Delegated Authority dollar amount limit for services.

 The General Delegated Authority dollar amount established by DES applies regardless of the source of the funding.

+DES may impose conditions when granting Additional Delegated Authority to assist the agency in managing procurement-related risks.

 An agency’s General Delegated Authority review schedule is provided in the agency’s general delegation letter.
 The delegation continues until modified in writing by the DES Director.

-At the discretion of the DES Director, an agency’s General Delegated Authority may be withdrawn or modified based upon the agency’s compliance with Chapter 39.26 RCW, procurement policies established by DES, and/or the agency’s risk profile.

 Agencies may be granted Additional Delegated Authority:

-Additional Delegated Authority is authority that may be obtained from the DES Director when an agency does not have sufficient General Delegated Authority to purchase goods or services necessary for the agency to accomplish its mission.
+Additional Delegated Authority is authority that must be obtained from the DES Director when an agency does not have sufficient General Delegated Authority to purchase goods or services necessary for the agency to accomplish its mission.

-To obtain Additional Delegated Authority an agency must notify DES in advance of any procurement that is expected to exceed the agency’s delegated authority using Delegated Authority Procedure PRO- DES-090-00A.
+To obtain approval of Additional Delegated Authority, an agency must notify DES before executing a contract that is expected to exceed the agency’s delegated authority using Delegated Authority Procedure PRO- DES-090-00A.
 DES may impose conditions when granting Additional Delegated Authority to assist the agency in managing procurement-related risks.

-Grants of Additional Delegated Authority are of limited duration, which will be denoted in a letter from the DES Director granting the authority.
+DES approvals of Additional Delegated Authority are of limited duration, which will be denoted in a letter from the DES Director granting the authority.

 New agencies must obtain Interim Delegated Authority:

-Interim Delegated Authority is temporary authority that is granted to an agency and occurs only between the time an agency is created and its first procurement risk assessment.
+Interim Delegated Authority is temporary authority that is granted to an agency and occurs only between the time an agency is created and its first Procurement Risk Assessment.

 Any agency created after the effective date of this policy will work with DES to receive an Interim Delegated Authority.